Seattle SuperSonics relocation to Oklahoma City: Sale of team

-On February 12, 2007, Bennett proposed using tax money to pay for a new $500 million arena in Renton, Washington, a suburb of Seattle.
+On February 12, 2007, Bennett proposed using public money to pay for a new $500 million arena in Renton, Washington, a suburb of Seattle.
 After failing to reach a deal by the end of the legislative session, Bennett gave up his attempt in April 2007.
-On November 2, 2007 the team announced it would move to Oklahoma City as soon as it could get out of its KeyArena lease.
-Seattle's mayor, Greg Nickels, maintained a stance that the Sonics were expected to stay in Seattle until their lease expired in 2010 and said the city did not intend to make it easy for Bennett to move the team early.
+On November 2, 2007, the team announced it would move to Oklahoma City as soon as it could get out of its KeyArena lease.
+Seattle's mayor, Greg Nickels, said the SuperSonics were expected to stay in Seattle until their lease expired in 2010 and that the city did not intend to make it easy for Bennett to move the team early.
 Over concerns the city would accept a buyout of the lease, a grassroots group filed a citywide initiative that sought to prevent the city from accepting such an offer from Bennett's group.
 The Seattle City Council later unanimously passed an ordinance modeled after the initiative.

-On August 13, 2007, Aubrey McClendon, a minor partner of Bennett's ownership group, said in an interview with The Journal Record (an Oklahoma City newspaper) that the team was not purchased to keep it in Seattle but to relocate it to Oklahoma City.
+On August 13, 2007, Aubrey McClendon, a minor partner of Bennett's ownership group, told The Journal Record, an Oklahoma City newspaper, that the group bought the team with intentions to move to Oklahoma City.
 Bennett later denied such intentions, saying McClendon "was not speaking on behalf of the ownership group".
-Due to his comments, McClendon was fined $250,000 by the NBA.
-More than ten years later, in 2019, Schultz accepted responsibility for the sale.
-"Selling the Sonics as I did is one of the biggest regrets of my professional life.
+The NBA fined McClendon $250,000 for his comments.
+In 2019, Schultz said, "Selling the Sonics as I did is one of the biggest regrets of my professional life.
 I should have been willing to lose money until a local buyer emerged."